Area360/TriceKit-iOS-SDK/README.md

   where `TriceKit.framework` is stored:
  * This is configured through the target Build Settings; add the path to the "Framework Search Paths" list.
+ * For Swift projects, this is instead "Import Paths" (under the "Swift Compiler - Search Paths" group).

 Additionally, TriceKit needs to perform background location monitoring to avoid using battery power scanning for beacons when there are no beacons expected to